November 7 & 8; Tuesday and Wednesday, Demopolis, AL

 We had a good long day of travel yesterday and made it to our destination easily by about 3pm.
 I had thought we’d anchor out again but we weren’t held up by the locks and had some help from the river current as well.
 The morning light was beautiful, and later we encountered a lot of weeds along the way, but were able to dodge them.

 As we headed to the marina in Demopolis we saw the White Cliffs of Epps and the White Cliffs of Demopolis.
 Both of these are from the same time period as the White Cliffs of Dover and also composed mainly of chalk!
 Quite a site.

 Today is about laundry and picking up provisions for the next 5 days or so on the river as well as getting some local info on the good anchorages along the way.
-And we picked some cotton from the nearby cotton field.
-Note that Dirk is doing the dishes – I cooked and he does the dishes – fair, right?
+We also picked some cotton from the nearby cotton field.
+Note the covered slips and Dirk doing the dishes in our little galley.